 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-How to Make Date Brownies
+How to Make Brownies with Dates

 Next, add in the almond butter, ground flax seed, cacao or cocoa powder, baking soda, vanilla extract, vinegar, and salt.
 (The vinegar is here to help react with the baking soda, but you won’t taste it in the final brownies.)